chenweiqi/lua-cutil/README.md

 Lua CUtil is a util library for Lua

 ## Build
-make sure lua was installed in you linux, and the following command 'make install' is just match lua 5.3, so lua 5.3 is suggested.
+make sure lua was installed in your linux, and the following command 'make install' is just match lua 5.3, so lua 5.3 is suggested.
 ```plain
 $ make all
 $ make install